Implementation is key to value creation

 Digitisation often involves the introduction of one or more new tools that employees must relate to and ideally utilise in a meaningful way.
 In many cases this takes place in line with an organisational process aimed at improving quality, optimising operations or a third anchor for initiating the digital change.
 If this is the case, there are a number of considerations that can be made.
 We will look at some of these here, where implementation goes hand in hand with value creation and meeting the organisational goals of “going digital”.

 A key objective of the digitisation we experience in social care is often to simplify administrative processes and make the working day of care staff more focused.
-However, this rarely makes a profit and the new tools naturally result in changes of practice that are rarely without risk.
+However, this rarely makes a profit and the new tools naturally result in changes in practice that are rarely without risk.
 In some cases, there will even be some resistance or technophobia from employees.
-Changes to everyday procedures should therefore be accompanied by a strategic description of the benefits and disadvantages for those involved.
-At the same time this is also a necessary communicative challenge and provides management with an opportunity to engage employees in reflection on current practice and how this can be improved to benefit everyone involved.
+Changes to everyday procedures should, therefore, be accompanied by a strategic description of the benefits and disadvantages for those involved.
+At the same time, this is also a necessary communicative challenge and provides management with an opportunity to engage employees in reflection on current practice and how this can be improved to benefit everyone involved.

 Here, management and superusers are once more key.
 It is a case of maintaining the change without creating unintended uncertainty or imbalance.
 The path towards the desired value creation is paved with good intentions, but, during this phase, the important thing will be to maintain the strategy and make sure that it is clear to all involved parties.
 Just because the implementation phase is now complete, it does not mean that you are done learning and developing your practice - with the support of a digital tool.

 It is still important to monitor and evaluate the new workflow with an eye on the effect that is generated.
 Here, there is also a possibility to “market” the change again.
 If you create results, it becomes difficult to debate the value.
 And if employees are part of this, which they should be, then the organisation's digital self-awareness and value creation will be almost unstoppable.